persistenceOne/networks/core-1/upgrades/v7/proposal.md

 [Full Change Log](https://github.com/persistenceOne/persistenceCore/compare/v6.1.0...v7.0.0)

+## Upgrade Guide

 Please follow [this](https://github.com/persistenceOne/networks/blob/master/core-1/upgrades/v7/guide.md) guide for upgrade

 ## Details of Upgrade Time

 The proposal targets the upgrade proposal block to be **10305821**.
 Note that block times have high variance, so keep monitoring the time.
 See countdown [here](https://www.mintscan.io/persistence/blocks/10305821).

-The upgrade is anticipated to take approx 30 minutes, during which time, there will not be any on-chain activity on the network.
+The upgrade is anticipated to take approx 15 minutes, during which time, there will not be any on-chain activity on the network.

 In the event of an issue at upgrade time, we shall coordinate via the [#validators-discussion](https://discord.gg/hnvDDzRFrV) channel in discord to come to a quick emergency consensus and mitigate any further issues